chikeezeh/algorithms/harmlessRansomeNote/README.md

 # **OVERVIEW**
-This program takes an Integer, then prints out every number from 1 to that Integer.
-If the Integer is divisible by 3, the program prints Fizz, if the Integer is divisible by 5 the program prints Buzz, if the Integer is divisible by 3 and 5 the program prints FizzBuzz.
+This program takes two sets of string, noteText and magazineText, the goal of the program is to determine if the strings found in noteText can all be found in magazineText.
 The program is written in [Python 3](https://www.python.org/downloads/)

-For example, given the number 5,
+For example, given the number two sets of strings,
+>noteText = 'This is a secret note for you from a secret admirer'

+>magazineText ='puerto rico is a great place you must hike far from town to find
+>a secret waterfall that I am an admirer of but note that it is not as hard as it
+>seems this is my advice for you'

 ```
-fizzBuzz(5) =
+harmlessRansomeNote(noteText, magazineText) =
-        1
-        2
-        Fizz
-        4
-        Buzz
+  False

 ```
-To run the code type pythonX fizzbuzz.py, where X is the python version.
-The program would ask for an Integer, provide one and see it do its magic.
-**NOTE:** The program doesn't validate inputs, so you will get an error if you don't input and Integer.
+The program returns **False** because the word **secret** appears twice in noteText but once in magazineText.

+To run the code copy the code to your machine, change the **noteText** and **magazineText** variables, then type pythonX harmlessRansomeNote.py in your console to run the program.

 ## **LICENSE**
 MIT License